2019 NFL Free Agents: Rumors, Predictions for Potential Offseason Targets

 The heavy lifting will get done after the Super Bowl, because free-agent signing season begins March 13.
 However, teams may have already started to have internal discussions, and players who will be free agents at the end of the season have plenty to think about.

-Le'Veon Bell, who sat out the entire season and forfeited his 2018 salary, will clearly be one of the biggest offseason prizes.
+Le'Veon Bell, who sat out the entire season and forfeited his 2018 salary, will be one of the biggest offseason prizes.

-The talented running back clearly ranks with the best in the game when he is on top of his game, and he will likely have a number of suitors interested in him.
+The talented running back clearly ranks with the best in the NFL when he is on top of his game, and he will likely have a number of suitors interested in him.

-SNY reporter Ralph Vacchiano reports that Bell is not ruling out any team, but that the running back is most interested in the Indianapolis Colts.

-Vacchiano reports that a source said the Colts were at the "top of his list."
+SNY reporter Ralph Vacchiano reported that Bell is not ruling out any team but that the running back is most interested in the Indianapolis Colts, with a source saying they are at the "top of his list."

-Indianapolis has been one of the most improved teams in the league this season as quarterback Andrew Luck returned from a shoulder injury that kept him out of action throughout 2017, and the team is revived under first-year head coach Frank Reich.
+Indianapolis has been one of the most improved teams in the league this season after quarterback Andrew Luck returned from a shoulder injury that kept him out of action throughout 2017, and the team is revived under first-year head coach Frank Reich.

 That improvement is one of the reasons he's most interested in the Colts, because he wants to play where he can win right away.